NeoKEX/Ghwk-ghwk/replit.md

 ## Overview

-This is a Flask-based image generation service that uses Perchance text-to-image and returns image URLs hosted on Imgur.
-The service is designed to run on Render's free tier with a two-service architecture.
+This is a Flask-based image generation service that uses Perchance text-to-image and returns images as base64-encoded data URLs.
+The service is designed to run on Render's free tier with a two-service architecture and requires no external API keys.

 **Current Status**: Ready for Render deployment.
-Both API and worker services are configured to run on Render's free tier with image URLs stored on Imgur.
+Both API and worker services are configured to run on Render's free tier with images returned as base64 data URLs.

 ## User Preferences